Child Support Attorneys in Greensboro, NC

 Not all child support payments are made pursuant to a court order.
 If you are paying child support as part of a separation agreement that was not incorporated into a court order, then your mechanism for enforcing those payments is going to be different and may involve either a breach of contract lawsuit against the non-paying party or the initiation of a child support action.

 In the event that child support payments are made pursuant to a court order, the requirement to pay is an order of the court that is more easily pursued.
 When the parent required to pay child support (the obligor parent) fails to pay the full amount of support owed, the other parent can seek to have the obligor parent held in contempt of court.
-Being held in contempt could subject the violating party to fines, attorneys’ fees incurred by the other party or even jail time.
+Being held in contempt could subject the violating party to fines, child support attorneys’ fees incurred by the other party or even jail time.
 Before a party is held in contempt, a hearing will be held to determine if the obligor parent is actually in violation of the child support order and to determine whether the obligor parent has the ability to comply with the order.

 Contact the attorneys at Hill Evans Jordan & Beatty if you need help dealing with a child support issue.